Two-Line Navigation Menu (Transparent)

 Our Curriculum Intent

-We reject a deficit model of education.
+We reject a deficit, based model of education.
 Instead, our curriculum is built upon the Dynamic Development Plan (DDP), a framework that leverages pupil strengths to unlock access to learning and overcome challenges.

 A teacher and student collaborating on a project.